Iberia (airline): Development since the 1990s

 In the 1990s, Iberia followed a policy of buying shares of Latin American flag carriers.
 It intended to dominate the entire Latin American market and become one of the largest airlines on the worldwide scene.

-The investments started in June 1990 with the buying of a 30% stake in Aerolineas Argentinas.
-In 1991, Iberia bought a 45% stake in Viasa for $81 million and a 35% stake in Chilean Ladeco.
+The investments started in June 1990 with the buying of a 30% stake in Aerolíneas Argentinas.
+In 1991, Iberia bought a 45% stake in Viasa for $81million and a 35% stake in Chilean Ladeco.
 The airline continued making progress in setting up Europe's first international airline frequent-flyer programme in 1991, with the creation of Iberia Plus.

 In 1994, the poor results of Aerolineas Argentinas, which presented a positive balance in its commercial exploitation but hid a significant deficit with losses in non-operating activities, led Iberia to increase its ownership participation to 85%.
 With this increase in participation, the Argentine state renounced its "golden share", allowing Iberia to have full fiscal control of the company.
 Iberia began a reduction in the size of the company, a liquidation of the national and overseas offices, and the technical sale of its entire fleet composed of 28 aircraft in a "sale and lease back" operation.
 Argentine sources indicate that the purchase capital of Aerolíneas Argentinas was charged to its financial liability.
 This, together with the aforementioned sales, generated a big controversy, giving rise to criticism of the Argentine government for the privatisation of the company.
-The truth is that during the period that Aerolíneas Argentinas was owned by Iberia (1990–1995), the Spanish airline allocated more than 1,200 million dollars to the Argentine flag carrier and kept the airline operating despite the poor results.
+The truth is that during the period that Aerolíneas Argentinas was owned by Iberia (1990–1995), the Spanish airline allocated more than 1,200million dollars to the Argentine flag carrier and kept the airline operating despite the poor results.
 Meanwhile, the Argentine government refused to invest more capital and expressed its desire to get rid of a large part of its shares.
 Iberia carried out major reforms in the structure of the company, which by that date was outdated with, among other things, extortionate personnel costs.
 Some of these changes included the development of a free booking program, the complete computerisation of the management system, the introduction of business class on domestic flights, and the creation of a new hub in Ezeiza International Airport for long range regional flights to Latin American destinations.
 In 1995, before the process of privatisation of Iberia, Aerolineas Argentinas was transferred to the Spanish government through INI, which would later become SEPI.
 In 2001, the Argentine flag carrier was sold to the Spanish company Grupo Marsans.